-For folks who got a first shot of the AstraZeneca vaccine and want to mix and match it with either Pfizer or Moderna for their second shot, Canada's top doctor, Dr. Theresa Tam, confirmed Tuesday [June 1] what provincial health officer Dr. Bonnie Henry has been hinting at for weeks.
+For folks who got a first shot of the AstraZeneca vaccine and want to mix and match it with either Pfizer or Moderna for their second shot, Canada's top doctor, Dr. Theresa Tam, confirmed Tuesday [June 1] what

 "People who received a first dose of AstraZeneca Covishield vaccine may receive either AstraZeneca Covishield or an mRNA," said Tam.